-Our approach will be based on the key principles that were developed as part of our affordable housing commitment which is based on what the public told us.
+Our approach will be based around the following key principles that were developed as part of our affordable housing commitment.
 They are:

-- Targeting help where the need is highest, in both urban and rural areas, by delivering more affordable homes for rent. - Being flexible, whether bringing empty homes back into use or buying existing homes.
+- Targeting help where the need is highest, in both urban and rural areas, by delivering more affordable homes for rent - Being flexible, whether bringing empty homes back into use or buying existing homes

-1 Our Commitment to Affordable Homes 2015-2020
+&lt;sup>1 "Our commitment to Affordable Homes 2015-2020

-- Doing whatever it takes by developing innovative and creative ways to deliver more e.g. utilising our land to deliver more homes. - Using our resources in the best possible way to ensure value for money. - Using the expertise, skills and resources of others.
+- Doing whatever it takes by developing innovative and creative ways to deliver more e.g. utilising our land to deliver more homes - Using our resources in the best possible way to ensure value for money - Using the expertise, skills and resources of others